DUTCH BIOGRAPHY

 PAINTER

 In her thesis she unravels the complex interaction between excessive alcohol use and anxiety, and offers starting points for treatment.
-See summary of this thesis. ►►
+See summary of this thesis.

-Her paintings are exhibited in venues such as the Stedelijk Museum Amsterdam, the Concertgebouw Amsterdam and the National War and Resistance Museum Overloon, the Netherlands
+Her paintings are exhibited in venues such as the Stedelijk Museum Amsterdam, the Concertgebouw Amsterdam and the National War and Resistance Museum Overloon, the Netherlands.

-WHO IS CRAZY, ACTUALLY? about the mental health care(2008, text in Dutch) about the mental health care is Saar roelofs' credo as a psychologist.
-It shows that the boundaries between "healthy" and "ill" are not as sharp as one often supposes in the mental health care.
-The book comments on the current diagnostics, shows that the treatment can derail by unsolved emotional problemes of the therapist and shows that people in psycological disstress are able to tap into unsuspected inner sources.
-Richly illustrated with examples from the therapeutic practice and referrals to the visual arts, world literature and music.
-With cartoons by te author.
+WHO IS CRAZY, ACTUALLY?
+(2008, text in Dutch) about the mental health care shows that the boundaries between "healthy" and "ill" are not as sharp as one often supposes in the mental health care.
+The book comments on the current diagnostics and shows that the treatment can derail by unresolved emotional problems of the therapist.
+It discusses how therapists could make better use of the resilience of clients.
+Finally the author describes how people in psycHological disstress are able to tap into unsuspected inner sources.

 • "An eye-opener for both therapists and patients about important issues."
 (National Public Library)